The Reality in which you find your self is truly simple.

 • trust your eyes and your ears.
 There is no option: what you see is what you see and what you hear is what you hear.
 Ditto for your other senses.

-• remember that your stories of what you see and hear are shaped by instincts, shared with others near to you, that have been generated by the long evolution that has allowed the survival and superficial prosperity of the animal species Homo Sapiens to which you belong.
+• remember that your stories of what you see and hear are shaped by instincts, shared with others near to you, that have been generated by the long evolution that has allowed the survival and apparent prosperity of the animal species Homo Sapiens to which you belong.

 • realise that your view of what happens is (immensely) complicated by the fact that much of what you hear and see is the talk, spoken and written, of others.
 Be sceptical, prima facie, of what others tell you, but, with caution, trust the trustworthy.